… or why if you build it, they may not come.

 This was a moment of strategic insight into what the toddlers REALLY wanted, all for the price of some drawings and interactive demonstrations.
 The new idea now became the app Elmo Calls, which parents can use to summon Elmo through video, audio, and voice mail to talk to their children about everything from bedtime, and exercise, to visiting the doctor, going to the potty and learning the alphabet!
 To date, kids have made tens of millions of calls to Elmo, and parents have had much easier bedtime routines as a result.

-Got a new billion dollar idea?
-Here are some easy ways to test the concept, BEFORE you build it:
+Got a new billion-dollar idea?
+Here are some easy ways to test the concept, BEFORE you build:

 - Just like IDEO, sketch the idea out and show it to your customers to gauge what they think.